Badshahi Angti (novel): Plot outline

 In the train, Bonobihari questions Dr. Srivastav about Pyarelal.
 Dr. Srivastav realizes that Bonobihari is suspecting him of the robbery.
 Feluda tells that Dr. Srivastav is not the thief.
 In Hardoi station, while drinking tea, someone throws a paper at Feluda's direction.
-The paper contains the same warning - Be careful.
+The paper contains the same warning - Be Careful.
 Next morning, they reach Haridwar.
 After reaching the dharamshala, Feluda and Topshe travel to Har-ki-Pauri.
-While Feluda was lighting a cigarette, Topshe sees something shining.
-When questioned, Feluda says it is nothing but phosphorus.
+While Feluda was lighting a cigarette, Topshe sees something shining; when questioned, Feluda says it is nothing but phosphorus.
 Topshe is not convinced.
-After returning to the dharamshala, they find Bonobihari talking with another Bengali man, Bilash Babu, who was an astrologer.
+After returning to the dharamshala, they find Bonobihari talking with another Bengali man, Bilash Babu, who claims to be an astrologer.

 Later in the night, Feluda reveals to Topshe that he was the one who took the ring.
 He tells that there was someone who wanted to take the ring and that he wanted to catch him.
 Thus he hid the ring in one of the passages of the Bhoolbhulaia.
-Before coming to Haridwar, he went back to Bhoolbhulaia to recover the ring.
+Before coming to Haridwar, he returned to Bhoolbhulaia to retrieve the ring.
 Next morning, they travel to Laxmanjhoola.
-Feluda, Topshe and Bonobihari Babu travel in one taxi, while Topshe's father, Dr. Srivastav and Bilash Babu travel in another taxi.
+Feluda, Topshe and Bonobihari travel in one taxi, while Topshe's father, Dr. Srivastav and Bilash Babu travel in another taxi.
 Topshe sees that a sadhu baba, who was following them from Lucknow, passed the taxi.
-Bonobihari Babu tells the driver to go down the forest on one side because he had news that there was a 12-foot python.
+Bonobihari tells the driver to go down the forest on one side because he had news that there was a 12-foot python.
 They reach a loghouse.

-In the loghouse, Bonobihari Babu asks Feluda to give him the ring.
+In the loghouse, Bonobihari asks Feluda to give him the ring.
 Bonobihari tells them that he recorded what they had talked last night.
-When Feluda enquires why, Bonobihari tells that he had bought the ring from Pyarelal Seth.
+When Feluda enquires why, Bonobihari tells that he had bought the ring from Pyarelal.
 Feluda tells that it never happened.
-What happened was this - Bonobihari wanted to take the ring.
-But Pyarelal did not want to part with it.
+What happened was this - Bonobihari wanted to take the ring, but Pyarelal did not want to part with it.
 So on the day of Pyarelal's death, Bonobihari took his dangerous Black Widow Spider and showed it to Pyarelal.
 Since Pyarelal had palpitations by seeing insects, he got a heart attack and died.
-Feluda reveals that the "spy" which Pyarelal uttered at the time of his death meant "spider", and his assistant Ganesh was following Dr. Srivastav from the day one.
+Feluda reveals that the "spy" which Pyarelal uttered at the time of his death meant "spider", and his assistant Ganesh was following Dr. Srivastav from day one.
 Ganesh was the one who threw warnings to Feluda and he was the one who threw stones at them at the Residency.
-The driver who was traveling with them today was actually Ganesh Guha.
-Angry, Bonobihari calls Ganesh and tells him to leave the rattle snake in the loghouse, while they will be escaping.
+The driver who was traveling with them today was also Ganesh.
+Angry, Bonobihari calls Ganesh and tells him to leave the rattlesnake in the loghouse, while they will be escaping.
 Feluda throws the tin of toothpowder, which contained black pepper powder.
-Both Bonobihari and Ganesh fall down the house.
-Feluda shoots the snake dead, but Topshe becomes unconscious.
-Ganesh tries to escape but is shot by the sadhu, who actually Mahavir in disguise.
-Bilash Babu, who is actually Inspector Gorgori, arrests Bonobihari Sarkar and Ganesh Guha.
-Topshe regains consciousness and sees that Feluda is wearing the emperor Aurangzeb's ring.
+Subdued, both Bonobihari and Ganesh fall down the house.
+Feluda kills the snake, and Topshe falls unconscious.
+Ganesh tries to escape but is shot by the sadhu, who's actually Mahavir in disguise.
+Bilash Babu, who's actually Inspector Gorgori, arrests Bonobihari and Ganesh.
+Topshe regains consciousness and sees Feluda wearing the emperor Aurangzeb's ring.